 The details above are given by way of example only and in that regard the Administrator, the Correspondent Bank/Paying Agent and the Distributor, as appropriate, each reserves the right to request such information as is necessary at the time of application for Units in a Sub-Fund to verify the identity of an investor and where applicable the beneficial owner of an investor.
 In particular, the Administrator, the Correspondent Bank/Paying Agent and the Distributor, as appropriate, each reserve the right to carry out additional procedures in relation to both new and existing investors who are/become classed as PEPs.
-Verification of the investor's identity is required to take place before the establishment of the business relationship.
+Verification of the investor's and, where applicable, the beneficial owner's identity is required to take place before the establishment of the business relationship.
 In any event, evidence of identity is required for all investors as soon as is reasonably practicable after the initial contact.
 No allotment of Units may take place until all anti-money laundering and counter terrorist financing requirements are completed successfully.

-In the event of delay or failure by an investor or applicant to produce any information required for verification purposes, the Administrator, the Correspondent Bank/Paying Agent or the Distributor, as appropriate, may, at their discretion, refuse to accept the application and subscription monies and/or return all subscription monies or (in the case of existing Unitholders) compulsorily repurchase such Unitholder's Units and/or payment of repurchase proceeds may be delayed (no repurchase proceeds will be paid if the Unitholder fails to produce such information).
+In the event of delay or failure by an investor or applicant to produce any information required for verification purposes, the Administrator, the Correspondent Bank/Paying Agent or the Distributor, as appropriate, may, at their discretion, return all subscription monies or (in the case of existing Unitholders) compulsorily repurchase such Unitholder's Units and/or payment of repurchase proceeds may be delayed (no repurchase proceeds will be paid if the Unitholder fails to produce such information).
+The Manager and/or the Administrator also reserve the right to refuse to make any redemption payment or distribution to a Unitholder if the Manager or the Administrator suspects or is advised that the payment of any redemption or distribution monies to such Unitholder might result in a breach or violation of any applicable anti-money laundering, financial sanctions, or other laws or regulations by any person in any relevant jurisdiction, or such refusal is considered necessary or appropriate to ensure the compliance by the Manager or the Administrator with any such laws or regulations in any relevant jurisdiction.

 None of the Directors, the Administrator, the Correspondent Bank/Paying Agent, the Distributor or the Manager shall be liable to the subscriber or Unitholder where an application for Units is not processed or Units are compulsorily repurchased or payment of repurchase proceeds is delayed in such circumstances.
 If an application is rejected, the Administrator, the Correspondent Bank/Paying Agent and the Distributor, as appropriate, will return application monies or the balance thereof in accordance with any applicable laws to the account from which it was paid at the cost and risk of the applicant.
+The

-The Administrator, the Correspondent Bank/Paying Agent and the Distributor, as appropriate, may refuse to pay or delay payment of redemption proceeds where the requisite information for verification purposes has not been produced by a Unitholder.
+Administrator, the Correspondent Bank/Paying Agent and the Distributor, as appropriate, may refuse to pay or delay payment of redemption proceeds where the requisite information for verification purposes has not been produced by a Unitholder.